What is a leadless pacemaker?

 Your doctor will tell you how often your pacemaker should be checked.
 This is to make sure that it's working right.

 The battery life of a leadless pacemaker is up to 10 years or more.
 Its strength will be checked at follow-up visits.
 The battery can't be recharged.
-You will need a new pacemaker when the charge is too low.
+If the battery gets low, you will need to decide whether to have another procedure to replace the pacemaker.